 Pricing professionals will tell you the answer is value-based pricing, yet skeptics claim it’s too difficult to implement in the chemical industry.
 Originally published in the “Practitioner’s Section” of the Journal of Business Chemistry in January 2007, this study is now even more relevant and a must-read for executives across all functions – product development, marketing, pricing, and sales – in the chemical industry.

 The article addresses the benefits of value-based pricing and details how BASF has effectively implemented a value-based strategy to leverage pricing as the most powerful lever for increasing profitability.
 Five years later, the value-based approach continues to be a key strategic component for BASF revenue growth, and is one of the main principles evangelized company-wide.
 It has also produced some impressive results.
-Last year, the chemicals segment contributed more to BASF earnings than any other business unit, even though other segments produced more sales (see below from the BASF Report 2011 Chart Gallery).
+Last year, the chemicals segment contributed more to BASF earnings than any other business unit, even though other segments produced more sales.

 How would a value-based strategy affect the bottom line of your organization?